reimagined/resolve/examples/with-styled-components/README.md

 import styled from 'styled-components';

 // Create a <Title> react component that renders an <h1> which is
-// centered, palevioletred and sized at 1.5em const Title = styled.h1`
+// centered, colored in palevioletred and sized at 1.5em const Title = styled.h1`
   font-size: 1.5em;
   text-align: center;